AlexPoltak/vrs_cvicenie_3/README.md

 ```

 #### Creating and manipulating with **line cutting segment**.
-It is displayed in profile mode on map(creator app).
+  It is displayed in profile mode on map(creator app), when user clicks somewhere on trajectory.
 Based on this line segment(frames that are inside) is generated pointcloud to display in profiles.:

+Line cut segment holds points that defines it:
+  - lineCutSegment->cutRectangle[0] is center of line( where user clicked on trajectory)
+  - from lineCutSegment->cutRectangle[1] to lineCutSegment->cutRectangle[4] are perimeter points of line that indicates width of XY projection-aerial view)
+  - from lineCutSegment->cutRectangle[5] to lineCutSegment->cutRectangle[8] are perimeter points of line that indicates width of ZX projection-cut view
+  - from lineCutSegment->cutRectangle[9] to lineCutSegment->cutRectangle[12] are perimeter points of line that indicates sideway cut

 1. To prepare line cut segment points use method getPerpendicularLineSegmentAtTrajectory().
 Line segment is generated perpendicular to given trajectory place.

       - `trajectoryID` - ID of trajectory point to which the points of perpendicular line segment are calculated